Canker Sores in the Throat: 7 Causes & How to Treat

 Speed-up throat ulcer healing

-To help heal throat ulcers, some precautions should be considered, such as:
+To help heal canker sores in the throat, some precautions should be considered, such as:

 • Rinsing your mouth with mouthwash after brushing your teeth, as this can help to eliminate bacteria and cleanse the area